ochococo/OOD-Principles-In-Swift/docs/lsp.md

-#The Liskov Substitution Principle
+#🚧 The Liskov Substitution Principle

 > Derived classes must be substitutable for their base classes.